Proof Types Explained

 Don't confuse the two!Related: Payload Encryption (Separate Issue)

-Distinct from payload proofs: This page covers payload proofs (display-level, fakeable by design).
+Distinct from payload proofs: This page covers payload proofs (display-level, fakeable due to the commitment-rearrangement construction).
 A separate issue involving payload encryption was disclosed in May 2024 and fixed in Release142.

 The payload encryption issue involved randomness reuse between ElGamal ciphertexts and payload encryption keys.
 This allowed an attacker to perform trial decryption, potentially revealing sender, receiver, and amount for transactions made with vulnerable wallet software.